General information and tips for prospective fellowship applicants

 • Maximum scholarship awards are: $8,000 for a summer program (special initiative for STEM students only; 8 weeks minimum); $10,000 for a semester and; $20,000 for a full academic year

-• Academic program must include formal study of a modern language other than English and the study of an area and culture considered critical to U.S. national security.
+• Academic programs must include formal study of a modern language other than English and the study of an area and culture considered critical to U.S. national security.

 • Selection based on academic achievement and potential to succeed in the proposed study abroad experience; commitment to international education to fulfill academic and career goals; commitment to seek work in the federal government; and the quality and appropriateness of the proposed program.